Who Believes in Angels?

 Who Believes in Angels? is a collaborative studio album by British musician Elton John and American musician Brandi Carlile.
 It was released on 4 April 2025, through Interscope Records.
 The album is produced by Andrew Watt, and was recorded at Sunset Sound Recorders in Los Angeles.
 The record was announced on 5 February 2025, alongside the release of its title track.
-It is John's thirty-third studio album and Carlile's eighth.
+It is John's thirty-fifth studio album and Carlile's eighth.

 John and Carlile have previously collaborated on the song "Simple Things", which appears on John's collaborative album The Lockdown Sessions (2021), as well as "Never Too Late", the theme to John's 2024 documentary of the same name; the latter appears on Who Believes in Angels?
 In addition to Carlile, lyrics were also contributed by John's longtime songwriting partner Bernie Taupin; Watt also shares songwriting credits on the album.

 The album received positive reviews by music critics, being praised both for writing and production of the songs.
 It was nominated at the 68th Annual Grammy Awards for Best Traditional Pop Vocal Album.
 Commercially it debuted at number one on the United Kingdom and Switzerland's charts, and reached the top-ten in Germany, Austria and New Zealand.
 In the United States, the album debuted at number nine on the Billboard 200.